 Organizing and sorting your data is extremely important, as you want to make sure that your community is accessible and easy to contact.
 This allows you to target the right people at the right times for the right things.
-Having your community data (names, addresses, phone numbers, interests) well sorted will make you a more effective leader and community builder, and give you the tools to discover and empower new leaders.

 There are many ways in which you can organize all the people in your NationBuilder database using filters, lists, and tags.
 You can use all of these organization methods together in an integrated way to get the most out of your database.
 But, which tools are good for what?
 When should you use a list vs. a filter?
 What should I tag certain actions?
 How can I automate parts of the sorting process?
 Let’s dig in.